-This aid will take the form of a participating loan of between €25,000 and €300,000, at an applicable fixed interest rate equal to Euribor plus 3.75% for the first tranche and, in the second tranche, variable interest of between 3.0% and 6.0%, depending on the financial return of the enterprise, in line with the transaction’s rating.
+This aid will take the form of a participating loan of between €25,000 and €300,000, – based on several factors such as the amount of equity and the financial structure of the company – at an applicable fixed interest rate equal to Euribor plus 3.75% for the first tranche and, in the second tranche, variable interest of between 3.0% and 6.0%, depending on the financial return of the enterprise, in line with the transaction’s rating.
 Interest and principal will be repaid quarterly.

 The loan matures after a maximum of 7 years and there is a grace period of 5 years for the repayment of principal.

-- ENISA Growth: Aimed at financing projects promoted by SMEs, no guarantees required, which envisage making competitive improvements or executing consolidation, growth and internationalization projects or corporate transactions, based on viable and profitable business models, aimed specifically at achieving any of the following objectives: (i) the competitive improvement of production systems and/or a change in production model; (ii) expansion through an increase in production capacity, technological advances, an increase in the range of products/services; (iii) diversification of markets; seeking out capitalization and/or debt on regulated markets, or (iv) the financing of business projects through corporate transactions.
+- ENISA Growth: Aimed at financing, no guarantees required, projects promoted by SMEs which envisage making competitive improvements or executing consolidation, growth and internationalization projects or corporate transactions, based on viable and profitable business models, aimed specifically at achieving any of the following objectives: (i) the competitive improvement of production systems and/or a change in production model; (ii) expansion through an increase in production capacity, technological advances, an increase in the range of products/services; (iii) diversification of markets; seeking out capitalization and/or debt on regulated markets, or (iv) the financing of business projects through corporate transactions.